 (This will start a 2-Week Free Trial - No Credit Card Needed)

-Weaknesses of the Articles of Confederation Graphic Organizer
+Articles of Confederation Weaknesses

 In this activity, students will create a spider map that reflects the weaknesses of America’s first government under the Articles of Confederation.
 The spider map should include what the student believes are the top three flaws or weaknesses of the Articles of Confederation.
 For each reason, students should include a title, a description, and a representation of the reason selected.
 This activity can be used as a supplement or even replacement for a research paper that asks students to answer a prompt related to the evaluation of the Articles of Confederation.